HenrysCat/SCD4x_OLED_CO2_Display/README.md

 This sketch will display readings from an SCD41 CO2, Temperature and Humidity sensor on an esp8266 with attached 128x64 dual colour OLED display.

-In Arduino IDE select board as NodeMCU 1.0 (ESP-12E Module)
+For esp8266 in Arduino IDE select board as NodeMCU 1.0 (ESP-12E Module)

+For esp32 in Arduino IDE select board as ESP32-WROOM-DA Module

 You will need these libraries installed